 Airbnb

-Monthly stays through Airbnb are often used for 30-day or longer housing and typically do not involve eviction screening.
+Monthly stays are commonly used as transitional housing and typically do not involve eviction screening.

 Furnished Finder